Coherent Optical Memory Baesd on A Laser-written On-chip Waveguide: INTRODUCTION

-Generally, there are four types of waveguides obtained by FLM \cite{chen2014optical}.
-Previous demonstration of integrated QMs based on FLM focus on the structure of type I \cite{seri2018laser, seri2019quantum} and type II waveguides \cite{corrielli2016integrated, seri2018laser, liu2020reliable}.
-These waveguides are fabricated at a depth of a hundred-micron scale beneath the crystal surface.
-However, the integrated optical devices should be made on the surface of the substrate to conveniently interface with other on-chip devices such as coplanar electrical structures.
+Generally, there are four types of waveguide obtained by FLM \cite{chen2014optical}.
+The previous demonstrations of integrated memories based on FLM focus on type-I \cite{seri2018laser, seri2019quantum} and type-II waveguides \cite{corrielli2016integrated, seri2018laser, liu2020reliable}.
+These waveguides are fabricated at a depth of hundreds of micrometers beneath the surface of the crystal.
+While, integrated optical devices made on the surface of the substrate are more convenient to interface with other on-chip devices, such as coplanar electrical structures \cite{kindem2020control} and ultra-compact photonic structures \cite{turduev2018ultracompact}.

-Here, we solve this problem by fabricating a type IV on-chip waveguide in the rare-earth-ion doped crystals and utilize it to conduct a coherent optical memory for the first time.
-Our type IV waveguides are fabricated in a $\rm Eu^{3+}$:$\rm{Y_2SiO_5}$ crystal.
-We carefully characterized the optical transition ($\rm{^7}F{_0}\rightarrow{^5}D{_0}$) of $\rm Eu^{3+}$ ions inside the type IV waveguide, including the optical coherence time (${T_2}$) and the optical inhomogeneous broadening.
-We implement spin-wave atomic frequency comb (AFC) storage and observe high interference visibility between the read-out echo and a reference pulse.
-The spin inhomogeneous broadening of the $\rm Eu^{3+}$ ions inside the waveguide is characterized by analyzing the spin-wave storage dephasing of AFC storage.
+Here, we fabricate a type-IV on-chip waveguide in a $\rm Eu^{3+}$:$\rm{Y_2SiO_5}$ crystal and utilize it to conduct a coherent optical memory.
+We carefully characterize the optical transition ($\rm{^7}F{_0}\rightarrow{^5}D{_0}$) of $\rm Eu^{3+}$ ions inside the type-IV waveguide, including the optical coherence time (${T_2}$) and the optical inhomogeneous broadening.
+We implement the spin-wave atomic frequency comb (AFC) storage and observe high-visibility interference between the readout echo and a reference pulse.
+The spin inhomogeneous broadening of $\rm Eu^{3+}$ ions inside the waveguide is characterized by analyzing the spin-wave storage dephasing of the AFC storage.